gloriagennaro/my-website/content/ongoing_work/gennaro_segregation/index.md

 ---
-abstract: The urban-rural divide in voting for anti-immigration parties is one of the most striking patterns in contemporary Western democracies.
+abstract: The urban rural divide in voting for anti immigration parties is one of the most striking patterns in contemporary Western democracies.
 Why are cities different?

 - admin
 date: "2020-05-01T00:00:00Z"